Eslam-Amin/PersonalPortfolio/README.md

 ## Setup Instructions

 As this is a static portfolio hosted on Netlify with data stored in Firebase, there are no specific setup instructions.
-Simply visit the portfolio link mentioned above to explore my projects, skills, and experience.
+Simply visit the portfolio link mentioned above to explore my projects, skills, experience, and certificates.

 ## Features